RoperoIvan/PhysicsCarGame/README.md

 - You need to go with your car to the yellow floor to pass the level.
 But be careful, this game is a bit unfair and some levels require to think open minded.

-- The game will give you a clue if you stuck in the level too much time.
+- The game will give you a clue if you stuck in the level too much time or you can click C to unlock immediately the clue.

 - You can see here the right paths so resolve each level: https://i.imgur.com/qxt1Nf8.jpg